 When you dress impeccably, you will feel like you own the room, which often translates into you actually owning the room.
 First impressions are everything.
 You may stumble upon a professional in the industry that really matters and first impressions can make or break a situation.

 Appearance is one thing, but also dressing up your business cards and marketing/promotional materials is absolutely essential.
 Invest in branding USB drives with your artist or band logo/name.
 There are several companies that exist to help with this.
 Make sure that within the content you include a PDF with a bio, a gracious & concise note, links, and information on how to get in touch with you.
 And if you’re still on the CD train, just remember a) not to actually write on it, brand it up; and b) new Macs do not come with CD drives.

 2. Don’t be afraid.
 Approach strangers

 Sounds harsh and/or cliché, but someday, we’re all going to die, and what you did at this conference will not matter.
 What will matter is if you befriended the person who eventually introduced you to the person who got you a record deal which jumpstarted your prolific music career, which in turn inspired the world to give you a funeral of the likes of Michael Jackson.
 So don’t be afraid to approach people you don’t know.
 Even more important, don’t get star-struck by the people you see as more “important” than you.
 We’re all humans.

 3. Be their friend, not a salesperson

 Get to know people on a personal level before ever trying to sell something.
 Smile.
 Relax.
 Be genuinely interested in the individual and what they’re saying.
-Make sure your brain is wired to ingest a lot of information – name, where they are re based, what company they are with, their profession, favorite band, and more.
+Make sure your brain is wired to ingest a lot of information – name, where they are based, what company they are with, their profession, favourite band, and more.
 And for Pete’s sake, remember everything.
 If after a conversation you feel the need to write down on the card a quick brief on the individual, take a bathroom break and do it.
 You’ll thank yourself later.

 4. Focus on the person